GlobedGD/globed2/contribution.md

 GLOBED_SINGLETON_DEF(MySingleton)
 ```

 If you did everything correctly, you should now have a singleton class with a thread-safe `get()` method that will lazily create a new instance when called for the first time, and in future will return that existing instance.
+Note that the underlying singleton is not thread-safe by default, only the `get()` method.

 ## Platform dependent macros